QAYJ/QAYJ/README.md

 - 👀 I’m a freshman here.
 - 🌱 I’m currently learning Electric Engineering.
 - 💞️ I want to learn some coding skills here.
+- 💞️ I am interested in Machine Learning and Deep Learning.
 - 📫 How to reach me?
 Just write me directly.

 <!---